gvwilson/fiction/iffy/index.md

 "Hello Iffy," de said.

 Iffy gaped at them.
-"What—how're you doin'?"
+"What—what are you doin' here?"

-"I'm fine, thank you," Honesty replied politely, der accent and crisp enunciation straight out of a pre-war sim.
+"It's my first patrol," Honesty replied proudly, der accent and crisp enunciation straight out of a pre-war sim.
-"How are you?"
+"How are you?
+Were you injured in the attack?"

 "'m aright."
 Iffy's mind spun.